 There are a ton of cheap things to do and see in Las Vegas for free if you just know where to look.
 From free shows and live music to hidden gems and iconic attractions—there’s enough to keep travelers busy without ever having to pull out your wallet.

-Thankfully, in Sin City, visitors can have fun no matter how much money is in their pocket.
+Thankfully, in Sin City, visitors can have fun no matter how much money is in their pockets.
 This guide will share how to experience Las Vegas for free!

 Use these tips to preview all of the attractions and destinations before exploring Vegas.
 That way when you’re out in the city, you’ll already have a general idea of where you can find free things to do, activities, and entertainment.